FrancisMengx/OSProject/doc/README.txt

 	Clear Command: A user can clear the terminal from previous commands.
 Type 'clear' and press "ENTER".

 	changeBgColor Command: A user can change background color.
-Type 'changeBgColor fg bg' and press "ENTER".
+Type 'changeBgColor bg' and press "ENTER".

 	ps Command: Displays all processes that are currently scheduled to run.
 Type 'ps' and press "ENTER".